SyncfusionExamples/Creating-a-Syncfusion-JavaScript-PivotTable/README.md

 # Syncfusion JavaScript Pivot Table Sample

-This repository showcases how to create and customize a JavaScript [Pivot Table](https://ej2.syncfusion.com/javascript/documentation/pivotview/getting-started) using Syncfusion, helping developers improve data presentation and manipulation in web projects.
+This repository contains a basic example of using the Syncfusion JavaScript [Pivot Table](https://ej2.syncfusion.com/javascript/documentation/pivotview/getting-started) with a simple data source.

 ## Prerequisites